Signs you are struggling to cope

 Struggling to cope?
 Feeling overwhelmed?
 Learn about the warning signs and get simple stress relievers to feel better.

 Talking about suicide with someone can be very tough.
 You may be concerned about what the other person will think and that they may tell you that you are overreacting.
 You might feel nervous or embarrassed.
 You might feel that it is easier to keep it to yourself rather than taking the risk of telling someone.
+These are common thoughts for people who are struggling with thoughts of suicide but know that with the right person, these worries will not be an issue.

-Listed below are some ideas to get you started or you can use your own words:
+Here are some ideas to get you started or you can use your own words:

 When talking suicide with a professional, it is important to let them know whether you have: